alexialeimu/django-infoLib-2.0/README.md

 > alter user <username> password <password>;
 ```

-Replace sqlite3 information with the new ones.
 Store the database name, username and password in a .env file in the root of the project.

 ## Running the app